Caledon Truck Driving School

 5. What type of equipment is used for the truck driving lessons?

-The equipment used for truck driving lessons should be up-to-date and well-maintained.
+Equipment used for truck driving lessons should be up-to-date and well-maintained.
 Make sure to ask about the type of vehicles used for training and ensure they are similar to the vehicles used in the industry.
 At this point, you should also ask whether the training trucks have automatic or manual transmission as the latter one opens up more career opportunities for you.
-If you want to only learn on trucks with automatic transmission, that won’t cause any trouble in the future.
+We recommend that you also get a tour of the training yard, so you can look at the training trucks yourself.
+If you want to only learn on trucks with automatic transmission, that won’t cause any trouble in the future but possibly limit some career opportunities.

 6. What is the instructor-to-student ratio?

-The instructor-to-student ratio is an important factor in the quality of truck driving lessons.
-Make sure to ask about the number of students in each class and the amount of one-on-one instruction provided by the instructor.
+A good truck driving school will focus on limited number of students at time and make sure every student get equal attention, one-on-one training, and time to resolve doubts.
 At Caledon Truck Driving School, we maintain a 1:5 ratio, meaning we only take five students every batch, so our instructors can focus every student properly.

 7. What is the pass rate for the truck driving licence exam?